 2. Choose a Headline that summarizes who you are as a professional and not just your job title or MBA program.

 Be creative, concise, and relatable.

 Your LinkedIn Summary will be the most frequently read part of your profile.
-It’s your opportunity to make a real connection with anyone who is looking for you.
+It’s your opportunity to connect with anyone who is looking for you.
 Some tips for excellent summaries:

-- Write in the first person (everyone knows you wrote it yourself!)
+- Write in the first person, if relevant (everyone knows you wrote it yourself!)